 Tag: leisure studies

-Journal of Policy Research in Tourism, Leisure and Events, Volume 12, 2020, Issue 3 | Event Experiences: Contextual Dimensions and Dynamic Measurement
+Journal of Policy Research in Tourism, Leisure and Events, Volume 13, 2021, Issue 1 | Employment of temporary migrants and non-nationals in the hospitality industry

 The Recreational Sports Journal is the scholarly, peer-reviewed publication of the NIRSA Foundation.
 Its purpose is to provide a source of empirical, theoretical, and applied research to the field of recreational sports.
-The Forum Editor’s pick from the current issue: “YOU THINK DIFFERENTLY AFTER PLAYING THIS SPORT”: EXPERIENCES OF COLLEGIATE GOALBALL PLAYERS by Cathy MacDonald, Rebecca Bryan, Lauren J. Lieberman, and John T. Foley.
+The Forum Editor’s pick from the current issue: COLLEGIATE SPORT CLUB ATHLETES’ PSYCHOLOGICAL WELL-BEING AND PERCEPTIONS OF THEIR TEAM CLIMATE by Chelsi E. Scott, Mary D. Fry, Hannah Weingartner, and Troy O. Wineinger.